By Dr J Floor Anthoni (2010, updated occasionally)

 “We should not go there, not only for reasons of coral reefs, but for the

-many other impacts that are extremely likely,” he says.
+many other impacts that are extremely likely,”

 “We deduce, from the history of coral bleaching, that the safe level for coral reefs is probably about 320 or 325ppm.
 From fossil air taken from ice cores we know the world has not exceeded 300ppm for at least the last 760,000 years, so we are already in dangerous territory.
 We are already way outside the limits that mother earth has been operating within for millions of years.”
 This statement is rather naive.
 Coral bleaching has been studied extensively and scientists discovered that corals simply adapt (See Dr Craig Idso).
-Further the Professor refers to ice cores, which have been proved to be unreliable.
+Further the Professor refers to ice cores, which have been proved unreliable.
 Then he declares that we are already in dangerous territory and 'outside limits' even though not long ago the CO2 concentrations were very much higher than today, and that today is historically exceptionally low.
 Furthermore, life was rich when CO2 was abundant.

 “Then there is sea level rise.
 The latest scientific consensus that the minimum sea level rise we can expect globally is 1 m.
 The IPCC’s earlier estimates on this are now seen as far too conservative.
 A metre of rise will displace at least 30 million people and contaminate the underground water supplies of many coastal cities with salt.
 Oops.
 There exists no consensus on sea level rise as a result of 'warming'.
 This is just printed by IPCC computer models, which are just fantasy.
 Besides, fresh water floats on salt water and stays above as it always does.
 Besides, look at the Dutch where the land is sinking.
 They just built dykes - no displacement of people.